netscaler/netscaler-terraform-modules/aws/cluster/serial_add/README.md

 ## Assumptions
 1. The automation handles only 1 cluster for now
 2. All added nodes will go to `state=ACTIVE` by default
-3. Adding of nodes will take place serially
+3. Adding of nodes will take place **serially**
-4. Deleting of nodes may have some issues

-## What does the Terraform do
+## What does the Solution do -
+There are two components involved.
+- Terraform Tool - which creates the *infrastructure* such as VPC, subnets, required number of CitrixADCs (nodes)
+- cluster.py script which helps in managing (add/update/delete) the cluster nodes

+### Role of Terraform tool
 - Creates a VPC - `Terraform VPC`
 - Creates 3 subnets - `management`, `client`, `server`
 - Creates 2 security groups - `inside_allow_all`, `outside_world`